 Loco Roco has Shamplin world with slippery ice.
 However, you'll love ice levels in that game.

 The very first area of Castlevania: Dawn of Sorrow is set in a snowy village.
 Little in the way of snowy level gimmicks though, except for a yeti enemy that you have to coax out with curry.
 In later areas inside the castle, snow can be seen on the tops of rooves, indicating that the entire castle is set in a Slippy-Slidey Ice World.

-One could make a case for the third Harry Potter game.
-The "Glacius" challenge basically consists of this, except you freeze the area yourself.
+In the third Harry Potter game, the "Glacius" challenge basically consists of this, except you freeze the area yourself.
 And yes, you really do slide around most places, but you can also die if you fall off.

 Ōkami has the entire northern land of Kamui.
 Demons are trying to make it even colder, to the point of being uninhabitable.

 Ōkamiden has the Ice Room.
 It's basically the freezer for the imp chefs.